odrevet/marioland-gbdk/README.md

 # images color mode

-Images has 4 indexed colors from: fff 555 aaa 000
+Images has 4 indexed colors from: fff 555 aaa 000 (exported as `assets/palette.txt`)

 Colors must match between the tileset and the level map, otherwise png2asset will not match tiles in the tileset.